 - Charitable Gaming

-Pari-Mutuel Wagering and Racetracks – For more than fifty years, pari-mutuel wagering was the only legal gambling activity in the state of Arkansas and is regulated by the Arkansas State Racing Commission.
-Bets placed by players are playing against other gamblers and not on the gambling house.
+Pari-Mutuel Wagering and Racetracks – For more than fifty years, pari-mutuel wagering was the only legal gambling activity in Arkansas.
+Bets go against other gamblers and not on the gambling house.
 Payoffs are made from this pool and divided among the winners.
 Click here for a complete guide to the wagering Rules and Regulations.

 Arkansas has two race tracks, Oakland Park in Hot Springs and Southland Greyhound Park in West Memphis.
-A $37.4 expansion project was completed at Southland Park Gaming & Racing in late 2014, which has brought their total gaming machines to 1,950.
-In 2014, Oaklawn Park and Southland Park generated $3.53 billion in gross revenue ($235 million net).
-They paid-out 93% of their gross winnings, with an average of $3 million per month going to state taxes.
+Southland Park Gaming & Racing completed a $37.4 million expansion project was in 2014.
+This brought their total gaming machines to 1,950.
+In 2018, Oaklawn Park and Southland Park generated $5.2 billion in gross revenue.
+They paid-out $4.89 billion of their gross winnings, with an average of $3 million per month going to state taxes.
 Arkansas’ horse racing and greyhound racing play a big role in tourism promotion and publicity.